 We search for these specialties along with other wildlife among which will include; Black-and-white Colobus Monkey, Sykes monkey, Bushbuck, Cape Buffalo, African Elephant, Olive Baboon, Waterbuck, Black Rhino, Leopard, Giant Forest Hog, Genet Cat, Bush Pig, Spotted Hyena and many more.

-Day 5: Whole Day Mount Kenya National Park Bird Watching Tour – Kenya Safaris
+DAY 5 Kenya Birding Tour: Whole Day Mount Kenya National Park Bird Watching Tour – Kenya Safaris

-Day 6: Bird Watching Safari to Lake Naivasha Ramsar Site of Kenya
+DAY 6 Kenya Birding Tour: Bird Watching Safari to Lake Naivasha Ramsar Site of Kenya

 After breakfast, we bird to the shallow freshwater lake with fringing Acacia woodland- Lake Naivasha Ramsar site (the second site listed by Kenya as a Wetland of International Importance under the Ramsar Convention).
 Naivasha’s water is supplied by the permanent Malewa and Gilgil, plus the seasonal Karati rivers which all drain the Aberdare Mountains along with substantial ground-water seepage.
 The lake has no surface outlet.
 It is thought that a combination of underground outflow and sedimentation of salts keeps the lake fresh, unlike other endorheic lakes in the eastern Rift Valley.

 It is the highest of the Rift Valley Lakes at 1,880 m, the second largest freshwater lake and one of the only two freshwater lakes in Kenya.

 The fascinating bird life of over 350 species is supported by the availability of dense vegetation at the lake edge.
 Papyrus fringes the main lake’s shore and cloaks the inlets of the Gilgil and Malewa rivers.